hoanganhk52/udemy_js/readme.md

 - Operators: A special function that is syntactically (written) differently
 - coercion: converting a value from one type to another
   - example: 1 + '2' = '12'

+# Dangerous aside

+# Big word alert

+### namespace: a container for variable and functions

+- typically to keep variables and functions with the same name separate

+### first class function

+- everything you can do with other types you can do with functions
+- assign them to variables, pass them around, create them on the fly

+### expression

+- A unit of code that results in a value
+- it doesn't have to save to a variable

+### mutate

+- to change something
+- "immutable" means it cant be changed

+### Arguments

+- The parameters you pass to a function
+- JS gives you a keyword of the same name which contains them all

+# 01.Execution Contexts and lexical Environments

 #### The global environment and The global object